An introduction to computational tools for research-- Linux command line, HPC, Bash scripting, Python, SQL, and Artificial Intelligence

 lecture icon

-• I understand that with all that is going on, some students will need to miss classes sometimes.
+• I understand that some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

 Asynchronous Work